 Happy New Year!
 This week the Financial Times and other newspapers reported that concerns have been raised over interview questions asked of a gay candidate for Lord Mayor of London.
 The process which determines who holds the 830-year-old title has been sharply criticised – and rightly so.Continue reading “FT reports “City grandees under fire over gay candidate’s lord mayor interview””

 This year I had the honour of speaking alongside The Lady Mayoress at the annual Christmas lights switch-on outside 150 Cheapside.
 Organised by the Cheapside Business Alliance in support of the City of London Police’s christmas appeal.
 I took the opportunity to thank local businesses, the Cheapside Business Alliance and police officer for all their making Cheapside – as The Lady Mayoress said placed in the heart of the City – an amazing place to work and visit!

 2019 Annual Christmas lights switch-on at Cheapside

 Our new City of London ward news letter is out.
-In this edition you can find updates on priorities for the Ward of Cheap, success as my fellow ward councillor Nick Bensted-Smith get cycle cop team reinstated, plans for zero-emission fleet in the City and more.
+In this edition you can find updates on how your Ward of Cheap team is supporting actions to combat air pollution, feedback on ward meeting with the Commissioner of the City of London Police, plans of the new Lord Mayor William Russell to promote culture in the City and more.
 Click here.